-- Exclusions (Negative Screening): Systematic exclusion of issuers that violate defined standards or values that are closely related to sustainability objectives, - ESG-Integration (Positive Screening / Tilting): Integration of ESG factors into various stages of the investment process by linking financial information to certain ESG-related aspects. - Stewardship (Active Ownership): Influencing selected companies in which investments are made.
-This is essentially done through proxy voting (exercising shareholder voting rights) and through engagement (active dialog with companies).
+- Exclusions (Negative screening): Systematic exclusion of issuers that violate defined standards or values that are closely related to sustainability objectives, - ESG-Integration (Positive Screening / Tilting): Integration of ESG factors into various stages of the investment process by linking financial information to certain ESG-related aspects. - Stewardship (Active Ownership): Influencing selected companies in which investments are made.
+This is essentially done through engagement (active dialog with companies).